Renal Artery Stenosis

 Surgical Care

-Reports from retrospective studies clearly document that surgical revascularization can improve renal function in patients with ischemic nephropathy.
-In 1993, Rimmer and Gennari reported postoperative improvement (ie, 20% decrease in serum creatinine concentration) in more than half the patients in nine studies.[28]
-A long-term study (median follow-up, 10.6 years) of open surgical renal artery reconstruction that included 31 patients with stenosis reported low mortality, fairly low morbidity, and excellent durability and recommended that open surgery remain an option for patients with complex renal artery disease.[29]
+Reports from retrospective studies clearly document that surgical revascularization can improve kidney function in patients with ischemic nephropathy.
+In 1993, Rimmer and Gennari reported postoperative improvement (ie, 20% decrease in serum creatinine concentration) in more than half the patients in nine studies.[38]
+A long-term study (median follow-up, 10.6 years) of open surgical renal artery reconstruction that included 31 patients with stenosis reported low mortality, fairly low morbidity, and excellent durability and recommended that open surgery remain an option for patients with complex renal artery disease.[39]

 Bypass procedures include aortorenal, hepatorenal, splenorenal, and ileorenal conduits constructed with autologous saphenous veins, autologous arteries, or prosthetic material.
 For atherosclerotic disease, surgeons can also perform atherectomy to improve renal blood flow.
 In persons with nonatheromatous renal artery disease, surgeons can reconstruct the renal arteries ex vivo and then can reimplant the revascularized kidney.
 Reilly and coworkers reported an operative mortality rate of only 6% and immediate improvement in the serum creatinine level of 32% of surgical bypass procedures in 35 patients with solitary kidneys.[40]